Having difficulties with raising chickens in deep litters? this guide is to help you achieve your desired result without additional cost.

 Chickens eat to meet their energy requirement; energy requirement is always the reference point when formulating poultry feeds, either with feed formulation software or manually.

-Chickens in deep litter system need more energy in their diet compared to chickens in battery cages; this is because they use up more energy for perching, running, scattering and scratching the ground.
+Chickens in deep litter poultry system need more energy in their feed compared to chickens in battery cages; this is because they use up more energy for perching, running, scattering and scratching the ground.
 Birds in battery cage do not have the privilege to carry out these forms of activities, hence, they conserve more energy.

 You should restrict movements within your farm; do not allow anyone to wear any footwear to your farm.
 Have designated footwear, if possible, an overall, for use in an individual pen alone.